rebelsky/sams-assorted-musings-reflections/teaching-reflections-2024-05-29.md

 ---

+**_Postscript_**: Speaking of reviews, a colleague writing about reviews said that a dilligent faculty member would spend about three hours writing about their teaching, scholarship, and service.
+They must write faster than I do.
+At this point, I've likely spent six or more hours on this musing.
+If it were for a review, I'd be spending another few hours editing.
+And that's only for one part of the review.
+I suppose I'm something other than "dilligent".
+Perhaps "obsessive" is a better word.

+---

 **_Postscript_**: It took me long enough to write this musing that I now have end-of-course evaluations (EOCEs) available for my classes.

 Of the 24 students in CSC-207 who filled out the EOCEs, 21 seemed to have a positive experience, and three seemed to have a negative experience.
 As in the fall, a few students really didn't like the eboard technique; I'll admit that there are benefits to having whiteboards.
 I'm surprised that some students wrote things like "Rebelsky was a fantastic lecturer".
 I've always thought of myself as a decent lecturer.
 What I do best is involve students in design.
 Perhaps this is a more appropriate comment: "The lectures, especially where we talked through an ADT or something were great."